anael9/github-training/README.md

 # github-training
-This is a study propose repository
+This is a study propouse repository